AkChen/PMH/README.md

 # PMH
-My implemention of the paper 'Learning to Hash on Partial Multi-Modal Data'
+An implemention of the paper 'Learning to Hash on Partial Multi-Modal Data'